RachithP/Computer-Vision/Panaroma_Stitching/README.md

 # Panaroma Stitching

-Author: Rachith Prakash
+Author: Rachith Prakash.
-Version: MATLAB 2018a.

-This project is a MATLAB implementation of 2-D Panaroma Stitching.
+This project is a MATLAB (2018a) implementation of 2-D Panaroma Stitching.
 This is part of CMSC426 course at University of Maryland, College Park.

 Detailed explanation of this project is included in report.pdf.